tonnylegacy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions:When you run the script (./11-directories_permissions), it will add execute permission (a+x) to all subdirectories of the current directory, including the owner, the group owner, and all other users.
 12-directory_permissions:When you run the script (./12-directory_permissions), it will create a directory named my_dir with permissions 751 in the working directory.
 13-change_group:When you run the script (sudo ./13-change_group), it will change the group owner of the file "hello" to "school" in the working directory.
+100-change_owner_and_group:When you run the script (sudo ./100-change_owner_and_group), it will change the owner to "vincent" and the group owner to "staff" for all files and directories in the working directory.